fdeberna/efgame-toy-minds/README.md

 ## Overview

-I define a simple **Ehrenfeucht–Fraïssé (EF) game** implementation to define indistinguishability under different logics.
+I use a simple **Ehrenfeucht–Fraïssé (EF) game** implementation to define indistinguishability under different logics.

 The repo contains two main types of learners: